-“Maybe” I thought “Jesus and all the Apostles were wanted by the Herod’s guards.
-Then there was a pact between Jesus and Judeans: Jesus gave himself to his executioners in exchange for the salvation of the Apostles.
-Judas indeed was not a real traitor but the one who had the task of leading the negotiations with Judeans”
+“Maybe,” I thought, “Jesus and all the Apostles were wanted by Herod’s guards.
+Then, there was a pact between Jesus and the Judeans: Jesus gave himself to his executioners in exchange for the salvation of the Apostles.
+Judas indeed was not a real traitor but the one who had the task of leading the negotiations with the Judeans.”

-I decided to go for help to the monk whom I had found by chance more than one time in the space in front of the Basilica of the Annunciation who had pointed out to me the Church of Saint Joseph and the four places which with absolute certainty were the holy historical places linked with Jesus, Virgin Mary, and Saint Peter.
+I decided to go for help to the monk whom I had come across more than one time in the space in front of the Basilica of the Annunciation, who had pointed out to me the Church of Saint Joseph and the four places which with absolute certainty were the holy historical places linked with Jesus, Virgin Mary, and Saint Peter.